On the generalization capacity of neural networks during generic multimodal reasoning: Appendix

 \subsection{Additional details on model architectures and training}

-Upon publication, all code associated with model architectures will be publicly released.
+Code associated with model architectures can be found here: \url{https://github.com/IBM/gcog}.
 Models were constructed using PyTorch version 2.0.0+cu118.
 All models could be trained in under three days on an NVIDIA K80 GPU, and were trained on IBM's Cognitive Compute Cluster.

 For a specific evaluation benchmark (e.g., distractor generalization), all models were trained on exactly the same number of samples (and training steps).
 This made it possible to fairly evaluate and compare performance of different models.
 For distractor generalization (Fig. \ref{fig:distractor}), all models were trained on 53,980,000 samples.
 For systematic generalization on individual operators (Fig. \ref{fig:systematicity}a), all models were trained on 47,980,000 samples.
 For systematic generalization on depth 3 tasks (Fig. \ref{fig:systematicity}d), all models were trained on 53,980,000 samples.
 For productive generalization (training on tasks with depth 1 and 3; Fig. \ref{fig:productivity}), all models were trained on 59,980,000 samples.